Profile of Dow Port

-Dow’s was founded in 1798 by a Portuguese merchant named Bruno da Silva.
-Mr. Da Silva started the wine importing business in London, importing Port Wines from his native Oporto.
-Fifty years later, his son joined forces with the Englishmen William Cosens to create Silva & Cosens.
-In the early 1800s, Da Silva capitalized on tensions between England and France and successfully imported Port into Bristol and London.
+Dow’s, one of the esteemed Port wine producers, has a rich history dating back to 1798 when Bruno da Silva, a Portuguese merchant, founded it.
+Initially, Da Silva established a wine-importing business in London, bringing Port Wines from his hometown of Oporto.
+Around fifty years later, his son joined forces with William Cosens, an Englishman, forming Silva & Cosens.
+Leveraging the tensions between England and France in the early 1800s, Da Silva successfully imported Port into Bristol and London.

-In 1912 Andrew James Symington became a partner (simultaneously with other wineries, including Warre’s).
-His three sons managed the port wine business over the course of two world wars and amazingly kept the company in family hands all the way up until today.
-Dow’s is 100% owned and managed by the 4th generation of Symingtons.
-The firm is credited with pioneering modern winemaking in the Douro Valley.
-Dow’s wines are today considered some of the best in Port wine country.
+In 1912, Andrew James Symington became a partner bringing other wineries, including Warre’s, into the fold.
+His three sons diligently managed the port wine business throughout two world wars, keeping the company under family ownership.
+Today, Dow’s is proudly 100% owned and managed by the fourth generation of Symingtons.
+The firm is credited with pioneering modern winemaking techniques in the Douro Valley, solidifying its reputation as a beacon of excellence.
+As a result, Dow’s wines continue to be highly regarded and recognized as some of the finest in the world of Port wine.

 Wines produced